MinaProtocol/mina/src/app/test_executive/README.md

 mina-test-executive cloud $TEST_NAME --mina-image $MINA_IMAGE --archive-image $ARCHIVE_IMAGE --debug | tee test.log | mina-logproc -i inline -f '!(.level in ["Spam", "Debug"])'
 ```

-Running it directly in the terminal is not the most recommended method, but it is the simplest and all the other methods are based on it eventually, and so before moving on, it's worth breaking down the command line arguments and options for `mina-test-executive`.
+Running it directly in the terminal is not the most recommended method, but it is technologically speaking the simplest method (even if not practically the most streamlined) and all the other methods are based on it eventually, and so before moving on, it's worth breaking down the command line arguments and options for `mina-test-executive`.

 - `cloud` : the first argument specifies if you'd like to run the testnet in the cloud (ie GCP) or locally in virtual machines.  only the `cloud` option works at the moment, the local implementation has yet to be implemented
 - `$TEST_NAME`: the second argument is the name of the pre-written test which you wish to run.